RyanBryce/reduxLearningResourceList/README.md

 ## 3: Three words, Apply, Apply, Apply.

 `“Knowing is not enough, we must apply.
 Willing is not enough, we must do.”
 Johann Wolfgang von Goethe`

+    reading through docs, articles and watching videos are great to get you up and running with a tech but all of that wont do you any good if you don't create your own app with the tech you spent so much time learning. heres a few suggestions for you that may help implement the tech. counter app, task app, article app.

+    I personally try to implement the tech into a basic auth with routes for signup login and user profile.

+## 4: All The Links